jamborghini/securizer/README.md

 # Important!!!!
 I edited some packages inside *`node_modules`* and added `-webkit-app-region` typing and properties to React core.
 Changed cipher from `ae256` to `aes-256-ctr` because Electron v4+ no longer supports `aes256`.
 And some other stylings with created card when you upload files to sections.
 So releases I've published and the builds you'd be getting will not be the same and may even not work.
 So change cipher type  in *`node_modules/edcrypt/lib/edcrypt.js`*. from `aes256` to `aes-256-ctr` and do your own stylings if you want to build/package your very own app.

+### Usage example:

+ - You encrypt your zip file with Securizer using your friends' SSH Public Key
+ - Upload encrypted ZIP file to your friends.
+ - Your friends decrypts the ZIP file with their SSH Private Key using Securizer again.
+ - Secure file transfer succeeds.

 ### Issues